pcrain/gungeon-modding-tools/README.md

     - can use eventname+"_pause" to pause the currently playing audio globally (only tested with music, not normal sounds)
     - can use eventname+"_resume" to resume the currently playing audio globally (only tested with music, not normal sounds)
   - run the script with the `-h` flag for more info

+Known Bugs:
+  - 8-bit PCM files seem to crash, so convert to 16-bit LE PCM wav before using
+  - ~~stereo files tend to crash, so please convert .WAV files to mono format before using~~ should be fixed
 ```

 ### gungeon-gun-sprite-json-creator.py